rsimon/liiive/README.md

 ## 5. Open Source version vs liiive.now

 This repository contains the full-featured, self-hostable open-source core of liiive.
-This is the same codebase that powers [liiive.now](https://liiive.now), a hosted service with managed infrastructure, unlimited free basic accounts, and an optional paid plan for additional storage
+This is the same codebase that powers [liiive.now](https://liiive.now), a hosted service with managed infrastructure, unlimited free basic accounts, and an optional paid plan for additional storage.

 To deploy liiive on your own infrastructure, see [Self-Hosting](#7-self-hosting).
 For a dedicated, privately hosted instance without the need to manage servers yourself, see [Managed Hosting](#8-managed-hosting).